andybywire/content-first-prototyping/README.md

     Download and copy the [.zip](https://github.com/andybywire/Content-First-Prototyping/archive/master.zip)

-4. Navigate to your project file and link it to your global instance of Gulp
+3. Navigate to your project file.
+Link it to your global instance of Gulp and sync up Node and SASS

+        $ cd <path to your project foler>

         $ npm link gulp

-5. Sync up Node and SASS

         $ npm rebuild node-sass

-6. Run `gulp`.
+4. Run `gulp`.
 Once installed, this is the only command you'll need to run to begin a new session.

         $ gulp